pypa/pip/docs/html/development/architecture/overview.rst

 Broad functionality overview
 ****************************

-Pip is a package installer.
+pip is a package installer.

 pip does a lot more than installation; it also has a cache, and it has configuration, and it has a CLI, which has its own quirks.
 But mainly: